Connect with others who understand.

 Dementia vs. Alzheimer’s Disease

 Memory loss is the hallmark of Alzheimer’s disease.
-Over time, this defining symptom worsens, and typically a loved one will notice the change.
+Over time, this defining symptom worsens, and loved ones will typically notice the change.
 Other symptoms of dementia also may appear.

 Cognitive Symptoms in MS

-Cognitive symptoms — those affecting learning, memory, and reasoning — are aspects of MS that were first described in the medical community in 1849.
-Studies have shown that about 65 percent of people living with MS experience some aspect of cognitive impairment.
-It’s thought that these cognitive impairments usually involve memory problems, slowed information processing, difficulty with attention, and sometimes challenges with visual and spatial awareness.
+Cognitive symptoms that affect learning, memory, and reasoning are aspects of MS that were first described in the medical community in 1849.
+Studies have shown that between 50 percent and 66 percent of people with MS experience some form of cognitive impairment.
+These cognitive impairments often involve memory problems, slowed information processing, difficulty with attention, and challenges with visual and spatial awareness.

-Neurology research has shown that the length of time a person has had MS isn’t a reliable indicator of having cognitive losses.
-Also, severity of cognitive deficits doesn’t seem to be related to the severity of physical symptoms or physical disability, and lesions aren’t present on MRI scans of white matter in the brain.
-Secondary progressive MS (SPMS) — a subtype of MS — seems to be associated more closely with declining cognitive function than other types of MS.
+Neurology research has shown that the length of time a person has had MS isn’t a reliable indicator of whether they experience cognitive changes.
+Also, the severity of cognitive deficits doesn’t seem to be related to the severity of physical symptoms or physical disability, and lesions (damaged areas of nerve tissue) aren’t present on MRI scans of white matter (nerve networks) in the brain.
+Secondary progressive MS, a subtype of MS, seems to be associated more closely with cognitive decline than other types of MS.

 Cognitive Symptoms of MS vs. Dementia

-Some people living with MS experience mild cognitive impairment known as brain fog, and others may meet the criteria to be diagnosed with dementia.
+Some people living with MS experience mild cognitive impairment, also known as brain fog, and others may meet the criteria to be diagnosed with dementia.
 But the main difference between the cognitive symptoms of MS and apparent dementia is how severe the symptoms are.
-Even though a substantial percentage of people with MS have cognitive impairment, this symptom tends to be on the mild side and to involve difficulties with remembering information and maintaining attention on a task.
+Even though a substantial percentage of people with MS have cognitive impairment, this symptom tends to be on the mild side and involve difficulty remembering information and remaining focused on a task.

-That said, the cognitive symptoms of MS have high variability and sometimes can greatly affect daily living and quality of life.
-It’s important to keep in mind that aging, fatigue, and depression — often associated with MS and some medications — can also result in cognitive deficits.
+That said, the cognitive symptoms of MS have high variability and sometimes they can seriously affect routines and quality of life.
+It’s important to keep in mind that aging, fatigue, and depression, which are often associated with MS and some medications, can also result in cognitive deficits.

-A number of medications are available to treat certain types of dementia, but none have been shown to be successful in treating MS-related cognitive symptoms.
-Cognitive rehabilitation — an intervention to improve skills like thinking and memory with practice — has had mixed results in MS. Yoga has been shown to improve MS-related fatigue, which can be a cause of cognitive dysfunction in MS.
+MS treatment is based on the use of disease-modifying drugs that can help reduce disease activity and slow down the disease’s progression.
+These drugs could also help prevent the development of cognitive changes by keeping disease activity low.
+However, although there are a number of medications available to treat certain types of dementia, none have been shown to be successful in treating MS-related cognitive symptoms once those symptoms are established.
+Research on cognitive rehabilitation (an intervention to improve skills like thinking and memory with practice) continues to grow, and it may show promise for individuals with MS. Yoga has been shown to improve MS-related fatigue, which can be a cause of cognitive dysfunction in MS.

 When To Talk to Your Doctor

-If you or your loved one has new problems with memory or other dementia symptoms, check with your primary care doctor or neurologist as soon as possible.
-Sometimes it can feel embarrassing to tell your doctor about new difficulties with memory or performing daily activities, but it’s important to be honest about them.
-Some causes of memory loss are reversible, so getting a proper diagnosis and treatment quickly is important.
+If you or your loved one has new problems with memory impairment or other dementia symptoms, check with your primary care doctor or neurologist as soon as possible.
+Sometimes it can feel embarrassing to tell your health care team about new difficulties with memory or performing daily activities, but it’s important to be honest about them.
+Some causes of memory loss are reversible, so it’s important to get a proper diagnosis and treatment quickly.

-If your doctor is concerned about the cognitive problems that resemble dementia, they may order blood tests, imaging of your brain, and possibly neuropsychological testing to determine the right diagnosis and treatment plan.
+If your doctor is concerned about cognitive problems that resemble dementia, they may order blood tests, brain imaging, and possibly neuropsychological testing to determine the right diagnosis and treatment plan.

 Tips for Keeping Your Brain Healthy

-• Regularly engage in exercise that’s doable for you.
+• Regularly getting exercise that’s possible for you

-• Follow a nutritious, balanced diet such as a Mediterranean-style eating pattern.
+• Following a nutritious, balanced diet such as a Mediterranean-style eating pattern

-• Keep up connections with friends, loved ones, and others.
+• Keeping up connections with friends, loved ones, and others

-• Give your brain a workout by reading, doing puzzles, and playing games.
+• Giving your brain a workout by reading, doing puzzles, and playing games

-• Protect your brain health with regular blood pressure, blood sugar, and cholesterol checks.
+• Protecting your brain health with regular blood pressure, blood sugar, and cholesterol checks

 Talk With Others Who Understand